0xAliRaza/habitly/README.md

 Running the above commands will give you the following instances;
 - *Backend Django app* running at http://localhost:8000/
-- *Frontend Vue 3 app* served at http://localhost:8080/
+- *Frontend Vue 3 app* served (hot-reload enabled 😌) at http://localhost:8080/
 - *PHPMyAdmin*(just for your convenience 😉) running at http://localhost:8081/

 The database is persisted using a docker volume so you won't ever lose your databases.